 How do you provide quality food to people at a decent price without having a negative impact on the environment?
 This is the fundamental question that the agriculture industry constantly seeks to answer.
 So what is the future of agriculture and what trends will impact upon the industry’s ability to provide a solution?

 For the latest installment in our future of work series, we sat down with two senior agricultural academics at Charles Sturt University to find out what issues the agriculture industry is likely to face in the coming decade, and the ways it is potentially going to meet them.

-As David Kemp, Professor of Agricultural Systems, sees it, there is an underlying factor that will influence how farming is done in the future.
+As David Kemp, Professor of Agricultural Systems, sees it, there is an underlying factor that will influence the future of farming.

 “When it comes to Australia, our farmers are very efficient but we’re going to have to get far more efficient in the future.
 With the way the population is increasing – in Australia and around the world – we’ll probably have to produce twice as much food as we do now.
 But there’s no more obviously arable land.
 And with no more land you then have to improve the productivity of what you’ve got.
 And that’s hard.
 All the simple stuff – find new land, clear it and grow more crops – was done in the last 100 years.
 You could, but today we have to think a lot harder about how to maximise the productivity of that land, and at the same time not do any damage to the environment.”